nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ---

 <a href="#person-commands" class="badge bg-dark">Person commands</a>
-Click this section to know more about the commands, or click on the individual commands below for information specific to those commands.
+⬅ Click on this section to know more about the commands you can use to manage the list of persons.
+You can also click on the individual commands below for information specific to these commands.

 | Action                                                      | Format                                                                                    | Examples                                                                                                       |
 |-------------------------------------------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------|